ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 ## Nextflow
 Nextflow was designed and built as a workflow orchestration tool, with a focus on portability and reproducibility.
+Nextflow focuses on channels of information, which can be either files or variables, making it easier to pass information between different processing steps.
 Some of the very nice features of Nextflow that come out of the box include:
 1. Caching of results, and the ability to resume a previous run
 2. Integration with any architecture that you use (eg. HPC, cloud, desktop)